WeblateOrg/weblate/docs/admin/customize.rst

             packages=['weblate_customization'],
         )

+3. Create a folder for the Python module (also called `weblate_customization`).
+4. To make sure Python can import the module, add an :file:`__init__.py` file inside the module folder.
+Put the rest of the customization code in this folder.
-4. Now you can install it using :command:`pip install -e .`
+5. Now it's possible to install this package using :command:`pip install -e .`
-5. Once installed into Python path, you can use it in Weblate configuration, in most cases as fully qualified path (for example ``weblate_customization.checks.FooCheck``).
+6. Once installed, the module can be used in the Weblate configuration (for example ``weblate_customization.checks.FooCheck``).

 Overall your module structure should look like: